ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 An example of using RLlib to pit 1 PPO agent against 3 random agents using this CDA environment is available in CDA_env_disc_RLlib.py

-PPO agent is using policy 0 while policies 1 to 3 are used by the random agents:
+The figure below from Tensorboard shows the agents' performance:

 ![Alt Text](https://github.com/ChuaCheowHuan/MARL_env/blob/master/pic/agent0and1.png)
 ![Alt Text](https://github.com/ChuaCheowHuan/MARL_env/blob/master/pic/agent2and3.png)

+PPO agent is using policy 0 while policies 1 to 3 are used by the random agents.

 # Dependencies:
 1) OpenAI's Gym